ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### JWT Authentication and Authorization

 Ballerina supports JWT Authentication and Authorizations for services.
-The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value.
+The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Bearer <token>`.
 Then the extracted credential will be passed to the initialized AuthProvider and get validated.
 The `jwt:InboundJwtAuthProvider` is used to validate the credential (JWT) passed by the AuthHandler against the `jwt:JwtValidatorConfig` provided by the user.

 JWT validation requires several additional configurations for `jwt:JwtValidatorConfig` including: